andrewliao11/Generative-Model-Survey/README.md

   - Andrew Brock, Theodore Lim, J.M.
 Ritchie, Nick Weston
   - Produce specific semantic changes in the output image by use of a **contextual paintbrush** :art: that indirectly modifies the latent vector
   - Hybridization of the Generative Adversarial Network and the  Variational Autoencoder designed for use in the editor, aka IAN
+    - Why combine these two?
+Training VAE is more stable (I guess)
   - Combine the encoder part of auto-encoder with the discriminator :point_right: discriminator learns a hierarchy of features that are useful for multiple tasks, including inferring latents(encoder in auto-encoder) and comparing samples(D in GAN)
   - Introspective Adversarial Networks:
     - generator: generate image that fool the desciminator